-Receivables are stated net of the estimated allowance for uncollectible amounts.
-Amounts considered to be uncollectible are based on collection experience.
+Receivables are stated at the amount management expects to collect from balances outstanding at year-end.
 Amounts due from state and federal governments represent amounts owed to the City to reimburse it for expenditures incurred pursuant to state and federal programs.
 Other receivables represent amounts owed to the City, which include sales tax, tax sale certificates, sewer rents, water rents, rehabilitation loans, and assessments.
-The allowance for uncollectible accounts receivable was \$23,245 at June 30, 2023.